School Bus Rules and Information

 5. Space must be available on the bus.

-6. A request form must be filed at the Transportation Center at least five days prior to the effective date.
-All forms can be found at www.grandislandschools.org
+6. An Alternate Transportation Request form must be filed at the Jack Burns Transportation Center at least five days prior to the effective date.
+All forms can be found at www.grandislandschools.org.

-7. To ensure your child’s safety, the bus driver, teacher, school and Transportation Center need to know your child’s proper bus and bus stop.
-For this reason, all alternate transportation requests for the start of the school year must be submitted to the Transportation Center by Sept.
-4.
+7. To ensure your child’s safety, the bus driver, teacher, school and Jack Burns Transportation Center need to know your child’s proper bus and bus stop.
+For this reason, all alternate transportation requests for the start of the school year must be submitted to the Transportation Center one week prior to the first day of school.

 Daily or Emergency Alternate